andrewlock/StronglyTypedId/README.md

 Restore the tools using `dotnet restore`.

-> Note that StronglyTypedId and dotnet-codegen are **build time** dependencies - no extra dll's are added to your project's output!
+> Note that StronglyTypedId and CodeGeneration.Roslyn.Tool are **build time** dependencies - no extra dll's are added to your project's output!
 It's as though you wrote standard C# code yourself!

 ## Usage